IBM/aihwkit/docs/source/using_experiments.rst

 Since version ``0.3``, the toolkit includes support for running ``Experiments``.
-An **Experiment** represents a high-level use case, such as training a neural network, in a compact form that allows for easily running the experiment and variations of it with ease both locally and in the cloud.
+An **Experiment** represents a high-level use case, such as training a neural network, in a compact form that allows for easily running the experiment and variations of it with ease both locally, in the cloud and its variations.

 Experiments
 -----------